tiffannyylee/startup/README.md

 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - All payments are shared between users!
+Not sure where else to put this but I turned this in before login/database was graded.